hismailbulut/Neoray/README.md

 # Neoray (Work in progress)
-Neovim GUI Client, in Golang using raylib
+Neovim GUI Client, in Golang using SDL2